What Is Clean Code? A Guide to Principles and Best Practices

 Writing code is like giving a speech.
 If you use too many big words, you confuse your audience.
 Define every word, and you end up putting your audience to sleep.

-Similarly, when you write code, you shouldn't just focus on making it work.
-You should also aim to make it readable, understandable, and maintainable for future readers.
+Similarly, when you write code, following clean code rules makes sure it is readable, understandable, and maintainable for future readers.
 To paraphrase software engineer Martin Fowler, "Anybody can write code that a computer can understand.
 Good programmers write code that humans can understand."

 As software developers, understanding how to write clean code that is functional, easy to read, and adheres to best practices helps you create better software consistently.

-This article discusses what clean code is and why it's essential and provides principles and best practices for writing clean and maintainable code.
+This article discusses what clean code is and why it's essential.
+It also provides principles and best practices for writing clean and maintainable code.

 What Is Clean Code?